 Best places to eat and drink in Santorini

-The local produce is excellent so if you’re self-catering or even just fixing yourself the odd casual lunch, you’ll find a wealth of foodie treasure to be bought locally.
+The local produce is excellent so if you’re self-catering at your luxury villa or even just fixing yourself the odd casual lunch, you’ll find a wealth of foodie treasure to be bought locally.

 The volcanic ash that covered the island created porous soil, which, combined with the humidity and sea air, created perfect conditions for growing flavoursome fruit and veg.
 The island is famous for its tomatoes, but also capers, peanuts and white aubergines.

-For seafood with a view, you can’t beat Archipelagos restaurant in the main town of Fira.
+For seafood with a view, you can’t beat Archipelagos restaurant in the main town of Fira when dining out of your luxury villa in Santorini.
 Dine on the terraces which hang out over the Caldera with views of the volcano.

 The former butcher’s shop, Bar Hasapiko in Oia, is a Santorini institution and a great place to head to for drinks after sundown.

 The hottest and busiest time is July and August and luxury villas in Santorini are booked up early.
 Early summer is a little cooler and the produce is at its best, so June is the best time to visit Santorini.